If Public Figures Were Stocks: A Reputation Market Analysis

 Taylor Swift (Ticker: SWIFT)

-Taylor Swift is the Nvidia of the reputation market -- a name that five years ago nobody would have put in the "historical significance" conversation, but whose cultural dominance has forced a rethink.
+Taylor Swift is the Nvidia of the reputation market -- a name that five years ago nobody would have put in the "consensus public-figure" conversation, but whose cultural dominance has forced a rethink.

 Donald Trump (Ticker: TRUMP)